nicknisi/nicknisi.com/resume.md

 -----------

-A JavaScript and TypeScript developer with 12 years experience in the industry and with a focus on community, teaching, and developer tooling.
+A JavaScript and TypeScript personality with 12 years experience in the industry and with a focus on community, teaching, and developer tooling.
 Organizer of the only JavaScript conference in Nebraska and panelist on two JavaScript-focused podcasts.

 <!--
 ## <span class="icon fa fa-code"></span>Skills